 The key technique of our algorithm is the effective lower bound aggregation.
 Indeed, lower bound aggregation is the main hurdle to obtain accelerated first-order methods defined on Riemannian manifolds.
-Whereas the process of obtaining effective decreasing upper bounds on the function works similarly as in the Euclidean space---the same approach of locally minimizing the upper bound given by the smoothness assumption is used---obtaining adequate lower bounds proves to be a difficult task.
+Whereas the process of obtaining decreasing upper bounds on the function works similarly as in the Euclidean space---the same approach of locally minimizing the upper bound given by the smoothness assumption is used---obtaining adequate lower bounds proves to be a difficult task.
 We usually want a simple lower bound such that it, or a regularized version of it, can be easily optimized globally.
-We also want that the lower bound combines the knowledge that the g-convexity or g-strong convexity provides for all the queried points, commonly an average.
+We also want that the lower bound combines the knowledge that the g-convexity or strong g-convexity provides for all the queried points, commonly an average.
 These Riemannian convexity assumptions provide simple lower bounds, namely linear or quadratic, but each with respect to each of the tangent spaces of the queried points only.
 The deformations of the space complicate the aggregation of the lower bounds.
 Our work deals with this problem by finding appropriate lower bounds via the use of a geodesic map and takes into account the deformations incurred to derive a fully accelerated algorithm.
-We also needed to deal with other technical problems.
-Firstly, we needed a lower bound on the whole function and not only on $F(x^\ast)$, for which we had to construct two different affine lower bounds, obtaining a relaxation of convexity.
-Secondly, we had to use an implicit discretization of an accelerated continuous dynamics, since at least the vanilla application of usual approaches like Linear Coupling \cite{allen2014linear} or Nesterov's estimate sequence \cite{nesterov1983method}, that can be seen as a forward Euler discretization of the accelerated dynamics combined with a balancing gradient step \cite{diakonikolas2017approximate}, did not work in our constrained case.
+We also used other tools for designing the accelerated algorithm.
+We worked with a relaxation of convexity that allowed to perform a binary search to reduce the discretization error.
+We had to use an implicit discretization of some accelerated continuous dynamics, since at least the vanilla application of usual approaches like Linear Coupling \citep{allen2014linear} or Nesterov's estimate sequence \citep{nesterov1983method}, that can be seen as a forward Euler discretization of the accelerated dynamics combined with a balancing gradient step \citep{diakonikolas2017approximate}, did not work in our constrained case.